-- Gently pat Banixx® spay onto the hot spot and the surrounding area two times a day – be generous in the amount you use – until the hot spot is gone.
+- Gently pat Banixx® spray onto the hot spot and the surrounding area two times a day.
+Be generous in the amount you use.
+Treat until the hot spot is gone.

 - It’s simple to apply, but you need to make sure the Banixx® is allowed to work by keeping your dog from licking it off (an instinctive action for most dogs).
 The more “contact time,” the better.
 We suggest distracting his/her attention with food, a walk or play session after applying it.

 Benefits of this treatment protocol